-Bulgaria: Amendments for the state oil company establishment13.
-July 2020. / SEE Energy News
+Bulgaria: Amendments for the state oil company establishment, SEE Energy News

 In order to manage storage and replenishment of the country’s oil reserves, the Bulgarian Parliament has adopted legal amendments necessary for the establishment of state-owned company.

 The new company will engage in the establishment and operation of tax warehouses, as well as storage and trade with crude oil and petroleum products.
 The state-owned oil company cannot be privatized and cannot undergo insolvency proceedings.
 Within three months of its establishment, the company will seek a license to operate tax warehouses.